 Bioethanol heaters come in various sizes and their heat output is measured in BTUs and often quoted in Kilowatts(KW), in just the same way as patio heaters or radiators in your home are measured.

-Bioethanol heaters can produce heat that ranges from 2000 BTUs for tabletop garden heaters to full-on garden firepits that produce heat at around 5KW or 17000 BTU.
+Bioethanol heaters can produce heat that ranges from 1 kW (3500 Btus) – 3 kW (10200 Btus) for tabletop garden heaters to full-on garden firepits that produce heat at around 5KW or 17000 Btu.
 The heat output is controlled by using a slider.

 How much do Bioethanol Heaters Cost to Run?

 Bioethanol heaters or fires use approximately 200 ml of fuel per hour.
 Bioethanol fuel is available in one litre bottles which cost approximately £3 per litre (when bought in multipacks).
 It is worth taking into consideration that, bioethanol heaters and fire pits come in different sizes.